EbrahimGabriel/student-approval-project/README.md

 4. Add title and description of the things you did.
 5. After that, create the pull request.

+## MongoDB Database
+Make a new database named project in your MongoDB compass.
+Users and Applications will be stored here.
+Check the README in the project-api folder for the routes.

 ## Authors:
 - Shane Austin Asuncion
 - Jan Eriol Cunanan